Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Concluding Remarks

 \section{Concluding Remarks}

 In their seminal work on the evaluation of recommender systems from 2004, \citet{Herlocker2004Evaluating} speculated \emph{``that algorithms trying to make better predictions on movie datasets may have reached the optimal level of error given human variability.''}.
 Today's research certainly does not focus on rating prediction anymore and is also not limited to the movie domain.
-Some results presented in this paper and in earlier reproducibility works like~\cite{ludewiglatifiumuai2020} however indicate that the last twenty years of research may have not brought us so much progress as we would expect from the published literature.
-In our present work, we find indications that the research community still seems to struggle to adopt rigorous methodological approaches to ensure reliable progress in terms of algorithms research.
+Some results presented in this paper and in earlier reproducibility works like~\cite{ludewiglatifiumuai2020} however indicate that the last twenty years of research may not have brought us as much progress as we would expect from the published literature.
+In our present work as well as in many previous works as summarized in Section \ref{sec:previous-studies}, we find indications that the research community still seems to struggle to adopt rigorous methodological approaches to ensure reliable progress in terms of algorithms research.